10 Weird Ways the Sun Affects Your Body (Besides Sunburn)

 Weird brown spots—that have nothing to do with age!

 Next time you’re enjoying a cold glass of lemonade outside, try to keep it away from your skin—unless you want to be speckled in brown spots for the next few weeks.
 According to Dr. Reichenberg, exposing your skin to certain fruits, plants, and even fruity perfumes under the sun can lead to brown streaks, spots, and other prints wherever the fruit-to-skin contact was made.
 “We see that a lot after spring break every year in the office,” he says.
 “People come in with these brown streaks on their hands, or a dark handprint on their thigh, and the story is almost always that they’ve had some sort of tropical drink or they were eating a fruit salad or something in the sun.”
 Fortunately, the condition is harmless and will go away on its own, though it may take up to several months.

 A longer lifespan

-According to a recent study by the Karolinska University Hospital in Huddinge, Sweden, avoiding the sun can be just as detrimental to your lifespan as smoking cigarettes.
+According to a 2016 study by the Karolinska University Hospital in Huddinge, Sweden, avoiding the sun can be just as detrimental to your lifespan as smoking cigarettes.
 The study, which looked at 30,000 Swedish women over 20 years, found that life expectancy for those who avoided the sun was as much as 2.1 years shorter than the lifespan of those who spent a lot of time outside.
 Women who had more sun exposure were at a lower risk for developing several diseases such as diabetes, multiple sclerosis, and heart disease.
 While this is great news for those looking to catch a few rays, Dr. Reichenberg urges people to remember that doing so still poses a skin cancer risk.
 Stick with protective measures like wearing sunscreen, sunglasses, wide-brimmed hats, or long-sleeve shirts.
-Check out the silent signs your sunburn is actually sun poisoning.